Dwire/js-mini-challenge-dom/README.md

 Figure out what you need to change to give Javascript access to the `h1#header` element.

-NOTE: this is an JS code is good.
+NOTE: The JS code is good.
 This is an order of operations issue.

 **YOUR NOTES**
 ```